YukiyamaShizuka/SPONSOR/Signal_Initial_Development_Commitment_Statement.md

 If sponsorship is available, hardware may be shipped to:

 > **Baojing Garden, Lujiang County, Hefei City, Anhui Province, China**
-> **Phone：13696525769**
+> **Phone**: 136‑9652‑5769 *(for courier use only; all other inquiries via email)*
 > **Preferred Courier**: JD Express only

-This address will remain valid through Summer 2025.
+To ensure an uninterrupted start, **please arrange for all equipment listed in this document to arrive no later than 10 July 2025**.
-Delivery confirmation is welcomed via encrypted contact if required.
+This address will remain valid through Summer 2025, and delivery confirmation is welcomed via encrypted contact if required.

 ---